-The Management Committee met on January 11, 2023 and forwards this item to the Commission for review and approval after public comment, if any:
+It is requested that Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve the award of contract for the completion of the Zero-Emission Bus Analysis and Rollout Plan to Stantec in the amount of \$122,572. - 2.
 Authorize the Chairperson to sign the agreement.